Airley History, Family Crest & Coats of Arms

 The surname Airley was first found in Somerset where one of the first records of the name was John de Earlea who was listed in the Pipe Rolls of 1162.
 A few years later, William de Erlega was listed in the Pipe Rolls of Sussex in 1190 and John de Erley was listed in the Pipe Rolls of Berkshire in 1230.
 Bardsley claims the name was a local name "of Earley, a parish in the diocese of Oxford."
 He quotes another contemporary source "Lower says 'A liberty in the parish of Sonning, co.
 Berks.' " The latter Berkshire local was confirmed by Reaney.
 The Hundredorum Rolls of 1273 list the following found in Somerset: Clemens Erleghe; Phillip Erlee; and Warin Erlee.
 The Berkshire local is the only one we could find today.

-Important Dates for the Airley family
+Early History of the Airley family

 This web page shows only a small excerpt of our Airley research.
 Another 105 words (8 lines of text) covering the years 127 and 1273 are included under the topic Early Airley History in all our PDF Extended History products and printed products wherever possible.